ofirgall/dotfiles/README.md

 ---

 ## TODO
+* tmux - suspened is global theme (need to make it session)
 * nvim - diffconflicts isn't perfect yet (need to test with multiple conflicts in file + merges that solved)
 * nvim - autosuspend Lsp/nvim if not active
 * nvim - on save session ignore more file like flog diffview fugitive and such